RajputSingh7/DUOSL-by-Adhyan-Pratap-Singh/README.md

 For video on how to use the application.
 Mic was not working The video link: https://drive.google.com/file/d/14r6X3QcVctk6xPMCyHw_oNm2h8ENMP-F/view?usp=sharing
 In order to access the final application.
+1. Ensure that python is installed and in command prompt type pip install numpy pandas matplotlib opencv-python mediapipe torch torchvisione
 1. Go to Build
 2. Run the file Duosl BYOP.exe